HimaniDas/Automation_Testing_for_Swag_Labs_Saucedemo_With_WebdriverIO/README.md

 ```
 ### 📌 Configuration Options (select during the wizard)

+✅ What type of testing would you like to do?
+E2E Testing

 ✅ Where is your automation backend located?
 On my local machine

+✅ Which environment you like to do automation?
+web - web applications in the browser

 ✅ Which framework do you want to use?
 Mocha (https://mochajs.org/)